lexijax/posteventmessaginginfo/docs/operational_faq.md

 |DX 46|Refer to Health Information|
 |DX 63|Refer to Fluline|

-Given the nature of these referrals, it is considered that [PEM](./glossary.md#pem)s can be safely suppressed without introducing clinical risk.
+Given the nature of these referrals, [PEM](./glossary.md#pem)s can be safely suppressed without introducing clinical risk.

-In practice the proportion of calls which fall into these disposition categories is small (approx. 1.9%) and so the reduction impact on the overall system is also low.
+In practice, the proportion of calls which fall into these disposition categories is small (approx. 1.9%) and so the reduction of the number of [PEM](./glossary.md#pem)s sent to GPs also low.

 This list is reviewed as part of each NHS Pathways version release by the Regional Clinical Leads.

-### Why doesn't it just use the same system that Out of Hours messaging does?
+### Why doesn't 111 just use the same system that Out of Hours messaging does?

-NHS 111 is a nationally available number and although routing calls is very accurate it cannot be guaranteed that a GP’s patients will be handled by the local 111 service.
-OOH [PEM](./glossary.md#pem)s do not have a consistent data structure or carrier mechanism, which means the system cannot simply be ‘scaled-up’ to deal with NHS 111 messages. [\*](#footnote1)
+NHS 111 is a nationally available number and while routing calls is very accurate, it is not always the case that a GP’s patients will be handled by the local 111 service.
+OOH [PEM](./glossary.md#pem)s do not have a consistent data structure or carrier mechanism, which means the system cannot simply be ‘scaled-up’ to deal with NHS 111 messages.

 ### Will I still receive a PEM message if the patient has been directed to me for onward care?